NVIDIA/TensorRT-LLM/docs/source/checkpoint.md

 ## Build Checkpoint into TensorRT Engine

 TensorRT-LLM provides a unified build command: `trtllm-build`.
-Before using it, you may need to add it to the `PATH`
+Before using it, you may need to add it to the `PATH`.

 ```bash
 export PATH=/usr/local/bin:$PATH